For the average person who wants to lose weight

 There is no scientific reason why the average person should avoid eating meat.
 If your philosophy tells you to avoid meat for such and such (moral) reason, then avoid eating meat.

-Be aware that "proteins" is a generic word which encompasses any combination of aminoacids, but the body needs a specific combination of aminoacids which are essential for it, and meats provide a better balance among the essential aminoacids, than vegetables do.
+Be aware that "proteins" is a generic word which encompasses any combination of aminoacids, but the body needs a specific combination of aminoacids which are essential for it, and meat provides a much better balance, among the essential aminoacids, than vegetables do.

 However, the food industry has something called "processed meat" (for example, burgers), which is in fact not meat because the entire food may contain (for example) 30% meat (where the rest is anything except meat).
-If you look at a can of tuna with vegetables, where the fish is 20...30%, on the can it says "tuna salad", not "tuna"; even this, for full honesty, it should be called vegetables salad because the tuna is only about 25%.
+If you look at a can of tuna with vegetables, where the fish is 20...30%, on the can it says "tuna salad", not "tuna"; even this should be called vegetables salad because the tuna is only about 25%.

-Frequent eating of processed meat has been linked to some health issues.
+Frequent eating of factory processed meat has been linked to some health issues.

-Lean meat provides mainly proteins while giving you much fewer calories than what other types of foods give you for the same amount of proteins.
-Seeds (including nuts), are a very complex type of food, which provides fats, proteins and carbohydrates, but also contain a lot of fiber which causes gas.
+Lean meat (which has no visible fat on it) provides mainly proteins while giving you much fewer calories than what other types of foods give you for the same amount of proteins.

 Should I avoid eating carbohydrates?